 If I’m sticking mainly to paved roads I use between a 28-32mm slick tire to give me a balance between speed and comfort.
 If there are gravel sections that aren’t too rough I will use a 32-35mm with some tread/grip.
 If I’m doing a main gravel route with uneven and unknown terrain I will use a 40mm gravel tire.
 Some people prefer a bit more control and comfort and use 50mm tires.

 Many touring tires like the Schwalbe Marathon Plus tire come with a 5mm thick puncture guard that makes them more or less puncture free.
 Tires like this add extra weight to your bike but offer piece of mind on the road.
 Whether you go tube or tubeless is too big of a question here.
 Ask in our member’s forum for advice on this.

 Planning, researching, and riding routes is a long and difficult process.
 Cycle Norway prides itself on having some of the most experienced and knowledgeable adventure cyclists in the country.
 Together this team has cycled hundreds of thousands of kilometers in Norway and experienced every type of weather and road condition.

 We can never guarantee that every route will be 100% accurate as small mistakes can happen and things can change without prior notice.
-However, quality control is an essential part of our company and thus we are building a network of trusted stewards to keep routes updated and good to ride.
-If you’d like to be part of this community fill in the form below.
+However, quality control is an essential part of our company and if you notice any mistakes please contact us at firstname.lastname@example.org.
+We really appreciate your contribution to the website and our community.

 Have you cycled or are planning on cycling one of our routes?
 Perhaps you have a route of your own and would like it featured on Cycle Norway?
 Fill in the form and we’ll get in touch with how you can help.